Filing a tax extension for your 2019 returns

 - Consider any relevant state tax due dates

 Filing for a tax extension only means you can extend the deadline to submit your tax paperwork.
-If you owe any taxes, payment is still due by April 15.1 Your estimated payment may be reduced by any amounts already paid through withholding or prior estimated tax payments.
+If you owe any taxes, payment is still due by July 15.1 Your estimated payment may be reduced by any amounts already paid through withholding or prior estimated tax payments.
 By filing an extension and making a large enough payment, you may be able to avoid interest charges as well as any IRS penalties related to late filing or late payment3.
-The penalties for failure to file a tax return can increase your tax bill the longer you delay, and can approach 25 percent or more.
+The penalties for failure to file a tax return or pay taxes when due can increase your tax bill the longer you delay, and can approach 25 percent or more.

 - Estimate your tax bill.
-Do a rough draft of your 1040 tax return or consult with your tax preparer to find out what you will owe in taxes this year.
-If you find you are actually due a refund, you don’t have to worry about your tax bill.
+Do a rough draft of your Form 1040 or consult with your tax preparer to find out what you will owe in taxes this year.
+If you find you are actually due a refund, you may not need to worry about your tax bill but will want to file for the refund.

 - Download and read Form 4868.
-This form will ask you for your estimated total tax liability and total payments for 2018 to determine the balance due, if any, with your extension.
+This form will ask you for your estimated total tax liability and total payments (both estimated tax payments and withholding) for 2019 to determine the balance due, if any, with your extension.

-- You may continue to fund your SIMPLE IRA (savings incentive match plan for employees) or individual 401(k) until your tax filing deadline (including extensions) for this year as long as the plan originated in 2018 or before.
+- You must continue to fund your SIMPLE IRA (savings incentive match plan for employees) until year end.

 - Remember that the IRS requires that we code SEP or SIMPLE contributions in the calendar year they are received.
 An employer may, however, report the contribution for the prior plan year when filing their tax return.
 For more information on the IRS requirements, please see Instructions for Participant on the back of Form 5498 Line 8 (SEP contributions) or Line 9 (SIMPLE contributions).